How to Decorate a Lazy Susan from the Dollar Spot

 • For this Dollar Spot Lazy Susan decorating project, I’m going to use one of my favorite DIY techniques ~ decoupage.

-• To cover the wood surface, I’m going to use scrapbook paper in blue.
+• To cover the wood surface, I’m going to use scrapbook paper in blue to fit in our kitchen.
 This paper material will provide a stronger base than a napkin for any objects placed on the Lazy Susan.
 I had several pieces that might work.

 blue scrapbook paper